 A noticeable gyaru kei fashion brand lately.

-The model Matsumoto Ayana from the akamoji keiand gyaru kei magazine ViVi was the former producer.
+The model Matsumoto Ayana from the akamoji kei3 and gyaru kei magazine ViVi was the former producer.

 ANAP(アナップ)